-As expected, on I/O bound mixes, the throughput of Apache running over RISE is closer to Apache running directly on the processor 2.
-Table III shows that the RISE prototype slows down by a factor of no more than three, and sometimes by as little as 5%, compared with native execution, as observed by the client.
+Table III.
+Comparison of the Average Time Per Operation between Native Execution of Apache and Apache over RISE directly on the processor.2 Table III shows that the RISE prototype slows down by a factor of no more than 3, and sometimes by as little as 5%, compared with native execution, as observed by the client.
 These results should not be taken as a characterization of RISE's performance, but as evidence that cache-driven amortization and large I/O and network overheads make the CPU performance hit of emulation just one (and possibly not the main) factor in evaluating the performance of this scheme.